 An examiner’s decision to reject a trademark application in whole or in part is subject to recourse before the Administrative Trademark Committee within 60 days (90 days in the case of foreign residents) from the date of notification.
 The committee’s decision is subject to further recourse before the Administrative Court of First Instance.

 When does a trademark registration formally come into effect?

-Once a trademark has been accepted by an unassailable decision of the examiner or the Administrative Trademark Committee or in a final court judgment, the word “registered” is noted in the trademark register and the trademark formally comes into effect.
+Once a trademark has been accepted by an unassailable decision of the examiner or the Administrative Trademark Committee or in a final administrative court judgment, the word “registered” is noted in the trademark register and the trademark formally comes into effect.

 What is the term of protection and how can a registration be renewed?